 VA 18.2-366.
-Adultery and fornication by persons forbidden to marry; Incest.
+Adultery and fornication by persons forbidden to marry; Incest; Penalties.

-- A. Any person who commits adultery or fornication with any person whom he or she is forbidden by law to marry shall be guilty of a Class 1 misdemeanor except as provided by subsection B. - B. Any person who commits adultery or fornication with his daughter or granddaughter, or with her son or grandson, or her father or his mother, shall be guilty of a Class 5 felony.
-However, if a parent or grandparent commits adultery or fornication with his or her child or grandchild, and such child or grandchild is at least thirteen years of age but less than eighteen years of age at the time of the offense, such parent or grandparent shall be guilty of a Class 3 felony. - C. For the purposes of this section, the parent includes step-parent, grandparent includes step-grandparent, child includes a step-child, and grandchild includes a step-grandchild.
+- A. Any person who engages in sexual intercourse with any person whom he or she is forbidden by law to marry shall be guilty of a Class 1 misdemeanor except as provided by subsection B. - B. Any person who engages in sexual intercourse with his daughter or granddaughter, or with her son or grandson, or her father or his mother, shall be guilty of a Class 5 felony.
+However, if a parent or grandparent engages in sexual intercourse with his or her child or grandchild, and such child or grandchild is at least thirteen years of age but less than eighteen years of age at the time of the offense, such parent or grandparent shall be guilty of a Class 3 felony. - C. For the purposes of this section, the parent includes step-parent, grandparent includes step-grandparent, child includes a step-child, and grandchild includes a step-grandchild.